mdriscoll93/acronis-cyber-platform-bash-examples/README.md

 5. Type `cat *.csv` and press `Enter`.
 You should see the downloaded CSV report.
 ![CSV Report](images/bash_021.jpg)

-## Exercise 6: Add marks to your API calls for better support
+## Exercise 6: Check how to mark to your API calls for better support

 ### Implementation details